-This huge metronome is located on a hillside on the side of the Valtava River and can be seen from far away.
-The metronome was built in the 1990s and is 95 feet tall.
-It doesn't work most of the time.
-It only opens on certain occasions, such as festivals or music festivals.
-Then people all over the city will dance and revel with it.
+This huge metronome is located on a hillside on the side of the Valtava River and can be seen from a long distance.
+This metronome was built in the 1990s and is 95 feet high.
+It does not actually operate most of the time.
+It is only turned on on certain festivals or music festivals, and then people in the city will dance and revel with this metronome. .

 This is a very iconic place for many Czechs.
 The site of today's Metronome was occupied by a huge statue of Stalin in the 1950s.
 The maker of the statue committed suicide just before its unveiling and the whole thing (50 feet high and 72 feet long) was blown up after Stalin's death.
 After the Velvet revolution a metronome was erected there that's symbolically measuring the time of Czech freedom (ironically it often stops).
 It's a popular skating and fire show place.
 It's in the Letná park, the whole park is full of people enjoying their free time and doing cool stuff.
 There's also a really nice view of the center from there.
 It often houses various open space festivals so make sure to check what's going on in Letná when you're in Prague.